 You can do this in many ways.

-A few years back, I was going through a period of high anxiety.
-A bodyworker recommended I start each day by stepping out of bed and grounding my feet into the earth.
+A few years back, I was going through a period of high anxiety, and a bodyworker recommended I start each day by stepping out of bed and grounding my feet into the earth.
 I sit at the edge of my bed and feel the earth under my feet for a moment, picturing the roots of a tree.
 You can then feel this move through your whole spine and body.

 What makes you feel settled?
 I have a client who feels better when she makes her bed.
 If she doesn’t, her day seems to go downhill.

 What works for you?
 Tidy up your workspace.
 Get the clothes in the hamper.
-Whatever makes you feel more settled in your physical space, it is worth the effort.
+Whatever makes you feel more settled in your physical space is worth the effort.

 Read this article if you aren’t sure how to declutter.

-This can be anything related to you and a feeling of inspiration, which means, ‘in spirit’.
-While it doesn’t have to convey religion, it may for you.
+This can be anything related to you and a feeling of inspiration, which means ‘in spirit.’
+While it doesn’t have to convey religion, it may be for you.
 It’s more about what you need to feel connected to something deeper, bigger, higher – and what makes you feel most connected to yourself.

 Here are a few examples:

-While some of you may be reading this thinking, YES, I love my morning meditation practice, others might be feeling a sense of stress or trepidation reading yet another article about meditation.
+While some of you may be reading this thinking, “yes, I love my morning meditation practice,” others might feel a sense of stress or trepidation reading yet another article about meditation.

-If you’re feeling hesitant but want to try it out, there are a ton of great apps (The Mindfulness app, Headspace and Calm) and other resources out there for you.
-I found this guided morning mediation years ago and still use it when I need something short and sweet.
+If you’re hesitant but want to try it out, there are many great apps (The Mindfulness app, Headspace, and Calm) and other resources.
+I found this guided morning meditation years ago and still use it when I need something short and sweet.

-Take a walk in nature and you’ve got physical and spiritual needs covered all in one go!
+Take a walk in nature, and your physical and spiritual needs are covered all in one go!
 It helps lower your stress levels, improves focus, and builds a more positive state of mind.

-Interestingly, I was raised Jewish and went to temple growing up.
-Until at some point along the way, my Mom decided that the best way for her to connect with something greater than herself was to be outside.
-From that moment on, we spent all of our ‘high holidays’ outside in nature together.
+Interestingly, I was raised Jewish and went to the temple growing up.
+Until, at some point along the way, my mom decided that the best way for her to connect with something greater than herself was to be outside.
+From that moment on, we spent all our ‘high holidays’ outside in nature together.

-Know what it means to be true to you and take a moment to get grounded in yourself.
+Know what it means to be true to yourself and take a moment to get grounded in yourself.
 If you’re feeling off track, try reading this: Feeling off Track in Life?
 Here’s How to Stay True to Yourself.

 Additional Tips for the Ultimate Morning Routine

-As you build your morning routine, there’re things you need to remember.
+As you build your morning routine, you need to remember some things.

 Getting quality sleep is essential to starting your mornings off right.
 Make sure you get the recommended 7-9 hours (or whatever works for you).
 If you’re going to get up earlier for your morning routine, you need to go to bed earlier.